unosottor/tvg-logo/README.md

-## TV Logos
+# TV logos
-A Collection Of Tv Logos For India , Bangladesh And Pakistan And Much More.
+A collection of tv logos for India, Bangladesh, Pakistan And Much More.

 # How to use

-Clone The Repo Or Download As Zip
+Clone the repo or download as zip.